← back/why-you-should-be-running-grapheneos

 Stock Android is a product designed to collect your data.
 GrapheneOS is a product designed to stop that.
 One of them ships by default on every Android phone you can buy.
 The other one you have to choose.

 If you've read this far, you're already thinking about it.
 That's the first step.
-The second step is actually making the switch — and right now, in 2026, it has never been easier or more necessary to do it.
+The second step is actually making the switch.
+Your apps still work.
+Your phone still feels like a phone.
+The only thing that changes is who's watching.
+And right now, in 2026, it has never been easier or more necessary to take that back.

 Every device from Noctis Privacy ships with GrapheneOS pre-installed and the bootloader relocked.
 No setup required.